juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="execution"></a>
 # Execution
-We execute in general as described in the generated documentation below.
+Execution is made in general as described in the generated documentation below.
 Use the `npx` command in front of the `nx` e.g. `npx nx serve app1` to be sure you use the nx executable from the current repo!